karlssonlinda/reference_protein_project/README.md

 the methodology of evaluating models with added noise is given.

 The R-script Evaluation_testdata.R evaluates performance and significance on unseen testdata, comparing ROC curves.
 Bootstrap_enrichment_test.R compares cell type expression of a cluster of proteins against a background set of proteins.

+The running time is very dependent on the size of the dataframe - with the simulated data all runs should maximum take a few seconds.
+With larger dataframes, expect times increasing to one or several minutes.